“Why were the other angels attacking you?”

 Penryn was surprisingly someone I didn’t get annoyed at. . . ?!
 While I am speaking for myself here, I was so pleasantly surprised by how I was not annoyed by her personality since it is so rare for me not to be annoyed the female MCs.
 I found her personality and her family perfect for the flow of the story, the plot and just really the book in general.
 Her sister was just adorable that I pitied her, their mom annoyed me a hell lot at first but ended up making me laugh by the end of this book (series) and they were both bad asses by the third book 😉 Her sister taught me that you can always be so much more than who you already are and their mom taught me to just do your own thing.

 I’m not exactly sure what were my problems while reading the book or if I even had any at that time but the high of the book covered it all up.
-I didn’t really here anything about this book before I picked it up and I just feel that you shouldn’t know much about it and not expect too much.
-Just have a fun time with it and I know you’ll enjoy it.
+I didn’t really hear anything about this book before I picked it up and I just feel that you shouldn’t know much about it and not expect too much.
+Just have a fun time with it.

 The moment I saw this book I had a good feeling about it and I am so glad that i was not disappointed.